aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ```

-- To update a shadow from an app
+- To update the shadow from command line using AWS CLI

 ```cmd